FarjanaMammmi/Hospital-Management-System-Project-Proposal-/README.md

 4. Features and functionalities of the proposed web application:
-The main objectives of our Hospital Management System are Design a system for better patient care, reduce hospital operating costs, provide MIS (Management Information System) report on demand to management for better decision making.
-Moreover, it would focus on managing doctors, managing patients, appointments, and the registration.

 4.1 Managing doctors: Through that panel, the user can add new listings of doctors.
 It is possible to edit and delete the list.
 Records that have been deleted will be shown in a tabular format that can be undeleted.
 4.2 Managing patients: handle patient records and perform operations such as change, delete, and undelete on them.